Workspace Runbook

 Building a /healthz endpoint (round-5 D6)

-registry.describe() returns a frozen point-in-time snapshot of every workspace entry — the cheapest path to surfacing workspace state to your monitoring system.
+registry.describe() returns a frozen point-in-time snapshot of the workspace entry (or undefined when no workspace is configured) — the cheapest path to surfacing workspace state to your monitoring system.
 Wiring a /healthz route looks different per runtime:

 JS runtime

 JSAgentExecutor.getWorkspaceRegistry(sessionId) (round-5 D6) returns the live registry for an active session.
-Wire it into your HTTP handler:
+There are two paths:

 app.get('/healthz/:sessionId', async (req, res) => {